The 7 Things You Should Do After Accepting a Job Offer

-But don’t forget these 7 steps you should take before your first day at your job with a new employer:
+But don’t forget these seven steps you should take before your first day at your job with a new employer.

-If you’re employed, it’s good form to tell your manager you are accepting a job offer and then agree on a termination date — usually two weeks from the day you announce your resignation.
-Submit a formal resignation letter, making sure to give one copy to your boss and another to the appropriate person in the human resources department.
+If you’re employed, tell your manager you have accepted a job offer and then agree on a termination date — two weeks is the standard notice.
+Submit a formal resignation letter, making sure to give one copy to your boss and another to human resources.

 You may get a counteroffer from your current employer that includes a higher salary or sweeter perks.
 Resist the temptation to accept.
 Remember all the reasons you looked for a new job in the first place.

 Have you received multiple job offers?
 Read our tips on how to make the right decision.

 Let other contenders know